ldeo-glaciology/firn_accumulation_model/README.md

 All code runs in Matlab 9.7 (and probably most other matlab versions) and does not require any toolboxes.

 ---
 Run `plottingScripts.m` to plot and save new versions of all the figures.
-The code was

 For example, Fig. 2:
 ![figure 2](https://github.com/ldeo-glaciology/firn_accumulation_model/raw/main/model/F2_full_ode_comparisons_v5.png)